lucasrocini/DigitalImageProcessing-PythonOpenCV/README.md

 # DigitalImageProcessing-PythonOpenCV
 Repository for learning OpenCV Digital Image Processing with Python

+Main reason of the algorithm: Identify if something is a Product, or a machinery

-Using Keras for the neural network
+Using Keras to create the neural network

+Using Data Augmentation